paulbradshaw/Rintro/10thingstodofirst.md

 The bit that says `yourvariable` is just a name that you choose.
 It can be almost anything, but choose something meaningful.

 The bit that says `read.csv` is a **function**.
 Functions are basically recipes: the `read.csv` function is a recipe for reading CSV files.
 If you wanted to read other formats you can use other functions but I'll come onto that below.

 The `<-` bit is taking the result of reading that CSV and putting it into your variable.
 You can actually just use `=` if you're used to that from other languages, but `<-` has a certain appeal.

+You can add extra parameters when you import.
+One important one is `stringsAsFactors=FALSE`.
+This prevents numeric columns containing non-numeric values (like #N/A) being treated as 'factors' when you want them to be treated as numbers.
+Add it with a comma inside the parentheses like so:

+`yourvariable <- read.csv('yourdata.csv', stringsAsFactors=FALSE)`

 If you don't know where the file is you can use: